duylamasd/hotels-merge/README.md

 </details>

 # Conclusion

+This solution provides a comprehensive approach to merging hotel data from multiple sources, ensuring data consistency and accuracy.
+The use of Go for the API, PostgreSQL for data storage, and Docker for containerization makes the solution robust and scalable.
+Furthermore, the inclusion of unit tests and e2e tests ensures the reliability of the system.
+With this setup, users can easily retrieve accurate hotel information based on their needs.
+And the crawler can be scheduled to run periodically to keep the data up-to-date.

 Hope you find this solution helpful and comprehensive.
 If you have any questions or feedback, please don't hestitate to email me as address `duylamasd@gmail.com`.
 Thank you for checking out my solution!